Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines

 The $Q$-function $q^\pi(s,a)$ quantifies the expected return the RL agent can achieve by taking a specific action $a$ in a given state $s$ and following a policy $\pi$ thereafter.
 Formally,

 For an optimal policy $\pi^*$, $q^* = q^{\pi^*}$.

-Tabular $Q$-learning is an algorithm that estimates $q^*(s, a)$ without requiring knowledge of the transition function $p$~\citep{watkins1992q}.
-The $Q$-values are learnt through interaction with the environment and are guaranteed to converge to $q^*(s, a)$ if the agent visits all environment states $s \in S$ infinitely often and takes all possible actions from $s$ infinitely many times.
-First, a $Q$-table is initialised randomly for each $s \in S$ and $a \in A$.
+Tabular $Q$-learning is an off-policy algorithm that estimates $q^*(s, a)$ without knowledge of the transition function $p$~\citep{watkins1992q}.
+The $Q$-values are learnt through environment interaction and are guaranteed to converge to $q^*(s, a)$ under infinite exploration of all state--action pairs.
+The algorithm initialises a $Q$-table randomly for all $(s, a)$.
 The $Q(s, a)$ values are then updated at each iteration $i$:

 where $\alpha$ is a learning rate.
-The notation $x \xleftarrow{\alpha} y$ is expanded as $x \xleftarrow{\alpha} x + \alpha(y - x)$.
+The notation $x \xleftarrow{\alpha} y$ is expanded as $x \leftarrow x + \alpha(y - x)$.

-Tabular $Q$-learning is effective in solving problems with discrete state and action spaces with relatively low dimensionality.
-To handle problems with continuous or high-dimensional state spaces, solutions based on deep learning (DL) have been developed~\citep{sutton2018reinforcement}.
-For example, double deep $Q$-learning (DDQN)~\citep{van2016deep} is one solution that reduces overestimation bias in deep $Q$-learning by decoupling action selection and evaluation.
-Noteworthy, DL solutions no longer guarantee convergence to a globally optimal policy~\citep{mnih2015human}.
+DDQN~\citep{van2016deep} extends $Q$-learning to large or continuous state spaces with discrete actions, and TD3~\citep{fujimoto2018td3} extends it to continuous action spaces, both at the cost of global optimality guarantees~\citep{mnih2015human}.